fmidev/smartmet-plugin-timeseries/docs/Using-the-Timeseries-API.md

 temperatures.

 Modular means and standard deviations are calculated using the Mitsuta algorithm.

+mean_t uses the trapezoidal rule instead of the normal arithmetic formula mostly for historical reasons.
+Certain observations were measured in irregular intervals, and for such cases the arithmetic mean could distort the mean value significantly.

 ### Aggregate functions over an area and time